-Level II Offenses
+Level II Disciplinary Offenses

-Level II- Offenses include but are not limited to:
+Level II- Disciplinary offenses include but are not limited to:

-- Electronic cigarettes (selling, giving, or causing to be sold or given to a child under 18 years of age) Class C misdemeanor - False accusation of conduct that would constitute a misdemeanor - Gang activity - Harassment (student on student) - Hazing - Hit list - Knife possession, not an illegal knife (pocket knives, razorblade, box cutter, etc.) - Mace or pepper spray (not defined as a Level IV) - Non-Title 5 felonies: A felony offense committed off campus that is not against another person.
-The school is notified by the police. - Online impersonation - Possession or use of fireworks of any kind, smoke or stink bombs, live ammunition or any other pyrotechnic device on an AISD campus - Profanity/obscene gestures toward personnel - Repetitive Level I offenses - Resisting arrest - Setting off the fire alarm (not defined as a Level IV Offense-False Alarm) - Stealing/theft - Threats (student on personnel/facility) - Vandalism/criminal mischief (not a felony) - Video or audio recording of students or employees for disruptive purposes - Offenses Assault (Class C) (student on personnel, volunteer or visitor/parent) (Student may be removed on the first offense at the discretion of the Campus Behavior Coordinator) - Assault (Class C) (student on student) - Bullying - Fighting or major disruptive school behavior - Possession of a pellet/BB gun or stun gun, brass knuckles or club.
+- False accusation of conduct that would constitute a misdemeanor

+- Gang activity

+- Harassment (student on student)

+- Hazing

+- Hit list

+- Knife possession, not an illegal knife (pocket knives, razorblade, box cutter, etc.)

+- Mace or pepper spray (not defined as a Level IV)

+- Non-Title 5 felonies: A felony offense committed off campus that is not against another person.
+The school is notified by the police.

+- Online impersonation

+- Possession or use of fireworks of any kind, smoke or stink bombs, live ammunition or any other pyrotechnic device on an AISD campus

+- Profanity/obscene gestures toward personnel

+- Repetitive Level I offenses

+- Resisting arrest

+- Setting off the fire alarm (not defined as a Level IV Offense-False Alarm)

+- Stealing/theft

+- Threats (student on personnel/facility)

+- Vandalism/criminal mischief (not a felony)

+- Video or audio recording of students or employees for disruptive purposes

+- Offenses Assault (Class C) (student on personnel, volunteer or visitor/parent) (Student may be removed on the first offense at the discretion of the Campus Behavior Coordinator)

+- Assault (Class C) (student on student)

+- Bullying

+- Fighting or major disruptive school behavior

+- Possession of a pellet/BB gun or stun gun, brass knuckles or club.
 Students may be removed on the first offense at the discretion of the Campus Behavior Coordinator.